 - it's some time since you finished treatment

-- you don't have one of the other specific conditions listed on the government website
+- you don't have one of the other specific conditions that put you at higher risk

 - you haven't received a letter or been contacted by your local authority

-Contact your health care team if you are uncertain or you're still concerned that you might be in the extremely vulnerable group.
+Contact your health care team if you are uncertain about your situation.

 I have symptoms that could be cancer, what should I do?

 You should contact your doctor if you notice a change that isn't normal for you or if you have any possible signs and symptoms of cancer.

 Even if you're worried about what the symptom might be, or about getting coronavirus, don't delay contacting them.
 Your worry is unlikely to go away if you don't make an appointment.
 The symptom might not be due to cancer.
 But if it is, the earlier it's picked up the higher the chance of successful treatment.
 You won't be wasting your doctor's time.